facebook/zstd/tests/README.md

 desktop machine for every pull request that is made to the zstd repo but can also be run on any machine via the command line interface.

-There are three modes of usage for this script: mode 0 will fetch all open pull requests in the repo and benchmark them against dev, mode 1 will fetch the pull request associated with the current hash and benchmark that against dev, and mode 3 will continuously run mode 1 when a new pull request is added or when an existing pull request gets a new commit.
+There are three modes of usage for this script: fastmone will just run a minimal single build comparison (between facebook:dev and facebook:master), onetime will pull all the current pull requests from the zstd repo and compare facebook:dev to all of them once, continuous will continuously get pull requests from the zstd repo and run benchmarks against facebook:dev.

 ```
-Example usage: python automated_benchmarking.py fuzz "1,2,3" "0" "1" ""
+Example usage: python automated_benchmarking.py golden-compression 1 fastmode 1 ""
 ```

 ```